 Making an application to the university/college Hardship Fund

-Identifying all your income and expenditure - understand and manage your budge
+Identifying all your income and expenditure - understand and manage your budget

 Searching for help from a charity or trust fund e.g. www.familyaction.org.uk www.turn2us.org.uk